Lord George Hamilton: Background

-Hamilton was the third son of James Hamilton, 1st Duke of Abercorn and Lady Louisa, daughter of John Russell, 6th Duke of Bedford, and was educated at Harrow.
+Hamilton was born in Brighton into the aristocracy, the third son of James, Marquess of Abercorn (later the Duke of Abercorn) and Lady Louisa, daughter of John Russell, 6th Duke of Bedford.
+His parents were "long remembered as the handsomest and most distinguished couple of their time."

+He was educated at Harrow.
 He served with the Rifle Brigade and Coldstream Guards, achieving the rank of lieutenant.

 Political career

 Hamilton was Member of Parliament for Middlesex between 1868 and 1885 and for Ealing between 1885 and 1906.
 He served under Benjamin Disraeli as Under-Secretary of State for India from 1874 to 1878 and as Vice-President of the Committee on Education from 1878 to 1880 and was sworn of the Privy Council in 1878.

 He entered the cabinet as First Lord of the Admiralty under Lord Salisbury in 1885, a post he held until 1886 and again between 1886 and 1892.
 In 1894 he was elected as Chairman of the London School Board, standing down after one year when the Unionists won the general election and he became Secretary of State for India under Salisbury, which he remained until 1903, the last year under the premiership of Arthur Balfour.
-He was appointed a Knight Grand Commander of the Order of the Star of India (GCSI) in the 1903 Durbar Honours.
+He was appointed a Knight Grand Commander of the Order of the Star of India (GCSI) in the 1903 Durbar Honours, and was knighted and invested with the decoration by King Edward VII on 28 January 1903, during a visit to Windsor Castle.

 In 1916 he was part of the Mesopotamia Commission of Inquiry.